 Experience your very own northern lights adventure

 It’s impossible to predict exactly when the aurora will appear.
 However, at Discover the World we’ve spent over 35 years refining the art of the aurora adventure.
-From Finland to Norway, Sweden to Iceland as well as Canada, Alaska and have discovered the best places to see this incredible phenomenon and we’re excited to share them with you.
+From Finland to Norway, Sweden to Iceland as well as Canada and Alaska, we have discovered the best places to see this incredible phenomenon and we’re excited to share them with you.
 Our northern lights holidays are designed to maximise your chances of witnessing this spellbinding phenomenon.